-Installation - Electrical
+Installation - Electrical Connections

 Grounding: Be sure the vacuum gauge and the rest of your vacuum system are properly grounded to protect personnel from shock and injury.
-Be aware that some vacuum fittings, especially those with O-rings, do not produce a good electrical connection between the gauge and the chamber it is connected to.
+Be aware that some vacuum fittings, especially those with O-rings, do not make a good electrical connection between the gauge and the chamber.